Buried Pyramid: History

 The Buried Pyramid was a previously unknown structure until, in 1951, Egyptologist Zakaria Goneim noticed the odd rectangular shape in the desert while excavating the nearby Unas complex.
 A three part rubble-coursed enclosure wall was first discovered, and by digging to its bottom, it was found to be 17 ft tall and 60 ft thick.
-He later discovered that the wall further extended on both sides to dimensions of 1700 ft in the north-south axis and 600 ft to the east-west and was full of false doors and niches.
+He later discovered that the wall further extended on both sides to dimensions of 1700 ft in the north–south axis and 600 ft to the east–west and was full of false doors and niches.

 The pyramid itself was located at the centre of the complex, with a base length of 115 m (377 ft), it had only one step and was unfinished.
 As a result, Goneim initially thought that it was a mastaba.
 During the next stage of excavation, Goneim discovered a descending passage to the north side which led to a gallery blocked with rubble and masonry, convincing him that it was actually a pyramid.
 Objects found during the excavation of this gallery included animal bones, demotic papyri, and Third Dynasty stone vessels.
 In a decayed wooden casket, gold was discovered which included gold bracelets, cosmetic cases, beads, and jars inscribed with Sekhemkhet's name.

 When the blocked wall was breached, on May 31, 1954, an unfinished and undecorated burial chamber was discovered.
 Inside it, lay an alabaster sarcophagus cut from a single block with a vertical lid which seemed to still be sealed.
 On June 26, 1954, after great difficulties to unblock and raise the lid, the sarcophagus was opened and was found to be empty.

-Criticism of Goneim and his subsequent apparent suicide on January 12, 1959, dampened the interest in the pyramid and investigation was left incomplete.
+Harsh criticism of Goneim which wrongfully spread the rumor that he had supposedly helped in the smuggling of an ancient artifact out of Egypt and his subsequent suicide (or murder) on January 12, 1959, dampened the interest in the pyramid and its investigation was left incomplete.

 In 1963, the excavation was re-opened by Jean-Philippe Lauer due to the possibility of a south tomb and his desire to find the missing mummy.
 Lauer found a partially destroyed tomb under the southern side that had been looted by robbers.
 He found a wooden coffin with the remains of an unidentified two-year-old child and gold leaf fragments.

 The complex

 Schematical depiction of Sekhemkhet's step pyramid.
 A is the entrance.
-E is the enclosure wall.
+E is the comb-shaped magazine gallery.